Group4Columbia/TeamProject_Group4/README.md

 # TeamProject_Group4

-## Here is our Project Repository - Soona

 ### TOPIC: COVID 19 Machine Learning Analysis
 In this team project, we will analyze the trend of COVID-19 dataset using machine learning technics.